When Will COVID-19 Become Endemic?

 What does “endemic” mean?

 Epidemiologists say a disease is endemic when its presence becomes steady in a particular region, or at least predictable, as with seasonal influenza.
 But there’s no consensus on the conditions for meeting this benchmark.
 By this broad definition, endemicity doesn’t necessarily mean a disease is rare or common, mild or severe.
 For example, infection rates can still be high; they just have to remain static.
-Malaria, which is endemic in dozens of countries, mostly in sub-Saharan Africa, killed more than six hundred thousand people in 2020.
+Malaria, which is endemic in dozens of countries, mostly in sub-Saharan Africa, has killed more than six hundred thousand people each year.

 What does public health policy look like when a disease becomes endemic?

 An endemic disease can still (and often does) require a robust policy response.
 The United States and many other countries urge individuals to get a flu vaccination each year, and they promote practices such as frequent handwashing and covering one’s mouth and nose when coughing or sneezing.
-For malaria and HIV, which is also endemic, various global initiatives are ongoing to develop more effective and accessible prevention tools.
+For malaria and HIV, which are also endemic, various global initiatives are ongoing to develop more effective and accessible prevention tools.
 However, the responses are typically not as intense as those during a pandemic, when surging infections prompt the type of tight restrictions seen throughout the COVID-19 crisis.

 Is COVID-19 becoming an endemic disease?